Best High Chairs to Make it Easier for your Child to Eat

 For proper alignment, you want to think about a 90/90/90 angle to your child’s hips, knees and ankles.

 A footrest is very important and will increase stability a ton.
-If your child’s feet are swinging back and forth that can be a distraction.
-And it’s also much harder to stabalize the body to pick up food, get it to the mouth, chew and swallow.
+If your child’s feet swing back and forth, that can be a distraction.
+And it’s also much harder to stabilize the body to pick up food, get it to the mouth, chew and swallow.

 The best high chairs